mavencode01/vertx-dag-dsl-with-futures/README.md

 ```
 /**
- * This class does nothing and completes immediately.
+ * This is a simple task that does nothing and completes immediately.
  */
 public class SimpleTask extends Task {
     public SimpleTask(Vertx vertx, JsonObject definition) {